Education in Hong Kong: Alternative education options

 International institutions provide both primary and secondary education in Hong Kong.
-International institutions like schools within the English Schools Foundation, Li Po Chun United World College, Hong Kong International School, American International School Hong Kong, Chinese International School, Victoria Shanghai Academy German Swiss International School, Canadian International School, Hong Kong Japanese School, Hong Kong Academy, French International School, Yew Chung International School, Po Leung Kuk Choi Kai Yau School, Singapore International School, Mount Kelly Hong Kong and Harrow International School Hong Kong teach with English as the primary language, with some sections bilingual in German, French and Chinese.
+International institutions teach with English as the primary language, with some sections bilingual in German, French and Chinese.
 International school students rarely take Hong Kong public exams.
 British students take GCSE, IGCSE, and A-levels.
 US students take APs.
 Increasingly, international schools follow the International Baccalaureate Diploma Programme (IBDP) and enter universities through non-JUPAS direct entry.
-International students apply on a per-school basis, whereas Hong Kong local students submit 1 application for multiple local universities as a JUPAS applicant.
+International students apply on a per-school basis, whereas Hong Kong local students submit one application for multiple local universities as a JUPAS applicant.

 Medium of instruction

-In 1990s, following the handover of Hong Kong, most secondary schools in the territory switched their medium of instruction from English to Chinese (Cantonese).
-The remaining 114 schools (about 20-30%) are known as EMI schools and are often viewed as prestigious.
-EMI schools also have far better university acceptance rates than CMI schools, hence EMI schools are heavily sought after by parents and are often labelled as 'elite schools'.
+In the 1990s, following the handover of Hong Kong, most secondary schools in the territory switched their medium of instruction from English to Chinese (Cantonese).
+The remaining 114 schools (about 20–30%) are known as EMI schools and are often viewed as prestigious.
+EMI schools also have far better university acceptance rates than CMI schools; hence, EMI schools are heavily sought after by parents and are often labelled as 'elite schools'.
 From 2009 onwards, schools which use Chinese as medium of instruction were also allowed to have classes that use English as medium of instruction.

 In addition, the Hong Kong government has pushed the use of Putonghua (Standard Mandarin Chinese) as medium of instruction in the Chinese language subject (PMIC).
-As of 2015-2016, about 16.4% primary schools and 2.5% secondary schools have adopted Putonghua, instead of Cantonese, for teaching the Chinese language subject across all grades and classes.
+As of 2015–2016, about 16.4% primary schools and 2.5% secondary schools have adopted Putonghua, instead of Cantonese, for teaching the Chinese language subject across all grades and classes.
 An additional 55.3% primary schools and 34.4% secondary schools have adopted Putonghua in some of their grades and classes.
 The remaining 28.3% primary schools and 63.1% secondary schools still use Cantonese in all their grades and classes.

-Tertiary and Higher education
+Tertiary and higher education

-Higher education remains exclusive in Hong Kong.
-Fewer than 20,000 students are offered places funded by the government every year, although this number has more than doubled over the last three decades.

-As a result, many continue their studies abroad, as can be seen in the following table.
+Higher education in Hong Kong has historically been exclusive.
+Fewer than 20,000 students were offered government-funded places in 1975, though the figure has been growing over the past decades.
+Many continue their studies abroad as shown in table below.

 Bachelor's degrees issued in Hong Kong have honours distinctions: first class, second class upper division, second class lower division, and third class.
+Since the introduction of a new academic structure in 2012, the duration of undergraduate programmes in Hong Kong has been switched from three years to four years.

+Admission

+The Joint University Programmes Admissions System (JUPAS) is the main route of application designed to assist students holding Hong Kong Diploma of Secondary Education (HKDSE) or Hong Kong Advanced Level Examination (HKALE) results in applying for admission to universities in Hong Kong.

+Medium of instruction

+English is the medium of instruction and assessment for most university programmes in Hong Kong.